PreferredAI/vista-net/README.md

 ## How to run

-1. Make sure [data](https://goo.gl/jgESp4) is ready.
+1. Make sure the data is ready.
 Run script to pre-process the data:
 ```bash
 python data_preprocess.py
 ```